priyarica/finalproject/README.md

 # Welcome to Red-Oscar POS Inventory Management System!
-The Red Oscar Inventory Management System is designed specifically for restaurants to efficiently track stock levels, monitor product movement, and manage both sales and purchases.
-This system helps improve accuracy, speed, and organization in managing kitchen and supply inventory.
+The “Red Oscar Inventory Management System” is a comprehensive solution designed to streamline inventory tracking and management for Red Oscar Japanese-Filipino Food House.
+This system provides real-time visibility into stock levels, automates ordering processes, and helps minimize waste, ultimately improving efficiency and profitability.

 ## What Red-Oscar Can Do For You
 - Add and manage products